simon-ritchie/apysc/docs/_sources/animation_pause_and_play.md.txt

-# animation_pause interface
+# animation_pause and animation_play interfaces

-This page will explain the `animation_pause` method interface.
+This page will explain the `animation_pause` and `animation_play` method interfaces.

-## What interface is this?
+## What interface are these?

 The `animation_pause` interface will pause all the running animations of the target instance.
+The `animation_play` interface will restart the paused animation.

-This interface exists in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).
+These interfaces exist in the instances that have the animation interfaces (such as the `animation_x`, `animation_move`).

 ## Basic usage